zeshuaro/appainter/README.md

 Flutter Theme is developed and built with [Flutter](https://flutter.dev/), and is available for both Web and Desktop.

-**Disclaimer: I have only tested the app on Web and MacOS as I don't have a Windows or Linux machine.
+**Disclaimer: I've only tested the app on Web and MacOS as I don't have a Windows or Linux machine.
 The app may not work on those platforms.**

 For Web, you can access it through [here](https://zeshuaro.github.io/flutter_theme/).